maxludden/supergene-v2/books/book07/md/chapter-2398.md

 The ground shook beneath Han Sen like a violent earthquake.
 He wanted to run, but after a few frantic steps, he came to a black hole in the ground.
 A King running next to Han Sen was swallowed by the insect as it launched itself up from that hole in the ground.
 The weird bug hung in the air for a moment, then turned and dove back under the earth.

-“F*ck you!”
+“Fuck you!”
 Dragon Eight screamed when he saw the insect eat one of the Dragons.
 It made him so angry that he used his giant gold dragon.
 He sent a punch toward the pit in the ground.

 *Boom!*